Upload-ready bundle preview

 Alcoholic Liver Disease: Stages, Reversal & Treatment

-If a blood test came back flagging your liver, or a doctor just used the words "alcohol-associated liver disease" — yours or someone you love — you're probably trying to figure out what that actually means.
+If a blood test came back flagging your liver, or a doctor just used the words "alcohol-associated liver disease," you're probably trying to figure out what that actually means for you or someone you love.
 How serious is this?
-What stage is it?
-Is any of it fixable?
-Those are exactly the right questions, and the answers depend heavily on where things stand right now.
+What's already done?
+What can still be turned around?
+Those are exactly the right questions — and the answers depend heavily on which stage you're dealing with.

-Most people with ALD are identified too late.
-Earlier detection genuinely changes outcomes — screening high-risk populations for advanced liver disease is associated with higher rates of sustained abstinence at one year [3].
+Most people with ALD are identified too late — but that's changing as non-invasive testing improves.
+Earlier detection in people with alcohol use disorder is associated with higher rates of sustained abstinence at one year [3]✓ Verified knowledgeOrgill et al. (2024) — Early detection liver.

-Basic blood tests provide the first signal.
-An AST:ALT ratio greater than 2:1 is a classic marker of alcohol-related liver injury.
-Elevated gamma-glutamyl transferase (GGT) is a sensitive — if nonspecific — indicator of heavy drinking and liver inflammation.
-These tests are inexpensive and available everywhere, yet they're underused in primary care settings where alcohol use disorder is common.
+Lab markers are usually the first signal.
+An AST:ALT ratio greater than 2:1 is a classic pattern in alcohol-related liver injury.
+Elevated GGT (gamma-glutamyl transferase) is a sensitive — though not highly specific — marker of heavy alcohol use and liver inflammation.
+These tests are inexpensive and available in any primary care office.

-Phosphatidylethanol (PEth) is a direct alcohol biomarker formed in red blood cell membranes only when ethanol is present.
-It reflects drinking over the preceding three to four weeks and is substantially more specific than GGT.
-Integrated ALD clinics use PEth levels to monitor abstinence over time.
+Phosphatidylethanol (PEth) is a more precise alcohol biomarker — a compound that forms in red blood cell membranes only when ethanol is present.
+It reflects drinking over the preceding 3–4 weeks and is substantially more specific than GGT.
+Integrated ALD clinics use PEth to monitor abstinence over time.

-Non-invasive fibrosis tools have transformed liver staging.
-The FIB-4 index — calculated from age, AST, ALT, and platelet count — and transient elastography (FibroScan), which measures liver stiffness in kilopascals, allow reliable staging across the fibrosis spectrum without a biopsy.
-These tools let clinicians identify who needs closer monitoring without subjecting everyone to an invasive procedure.
+Non-invasive fibrosis tools have transformed staging.
+The FIB-4 index (calculated from age, AST, ALT, and platelet count) and the APRI score provide validated fibrosis risk estimates from routine bloodwork.
+Transient elastography (FibroScan) measures liver stiffness in kilopascals and reliably stages fibrosis across the full spectrum — allowing hepatologists to identify who needs closer monitoring without subjecting everyone to a biopsy.

-Liver biopsy remains the gold standard when non-invasive tests give conflicting results, when the diagnosis is uncertain, or when distinguishing alcoholic hepatitis from other causes of acute liver injury has direct treatment implications.
+Liver biopsy remains the gold standard when non-invasive tests give conflicting results or when the distinction between alcoholic hepatitis and another cause of acute liver injury has direct treatment implications.

 What happens during acute alcoholic hepatitis — and how is it treated?

-Acute alcoholic hepatitis is the most immediately life-threatening presentation on the ALD spectrum.
-It demands fast recognition and careful risk stratification.
+Acute alcoholic hepatitis is the most immediately dangerous presentation on the ALD spectrum.
+It can develop rapidly — often within weeks of a heavy drinking episode — and it demands fast recognition.

-The syndrome typically presents with rapid-onset jaundice (bilirubin usually above 3 mg/dL), a tender, enlarged liver, fever, and elevated white blood cell counts — often within weeks of heavy drinking.
+The syndrome looks like: sudden-onset jaundice (bilirubin typically above 3 mg/dL), a tender, enlarged liver, fever, and an elevated white blood cell count.
 Ascites and confusion may also be present.
-The picture can look like infection, and the two frequently coexist.
+The clinical picture can mimic serious infection — and the two frequently coexist.

 No pharmacological treatment for acute alcoholic hepatitis addresses the alcohol use disorder that caused it.
-Patients who survive a severe episode and return to drinking face near-certain disease progression [1].
+Patients who survive a severe episode and return to drinking face near-certain disease progression [1]✓ Verified knowledgeArab et al. (2023) — Alcohol associated liver.

-Once cirrhosis is established, management focuses on preventing and treating the complications of portal hypertension and liver failure.
+Once alcoholic cirrhosis is present, treatment shifts to preventing and managing the complications of portal hypertension and liver failure.
+The major complications each have specific management approaches:

 Through all of this, abstinence remains the single most powerful modifier of prognosis — reducing decompensation risk, improving liver function scores, and in some patients allowing partial reversal of fibrosis [görgülü-2026-acute-changes-liver].